Ester Krumbachová: Career

+She began working in the film industry after a commission to work on the film, The Man from the First Century (1962).

 She worked as a costume designer on the film Diamonds of the Night (1964), directed by her husband Jan Němec; this was her first collaboration with Němec.

 Her first addition to a script was on Zbyněk Brynych's Holocaust film The Fifth Horseman is Fear (1965).
 However, this credit is masked by her only being listed the film's costume designer.

 Her major script contribution was on the screenplay for Němec's A Report on the Party and the Guests (1966).
+Krumbachová would go on to be the script writer for Němec's following film, Martyrs of Love (1967).
 The film is based on a novella by Krumbachová.

 Eventually, she would be banned from film making because of her involvement with A Report on the Party and the Guests.

 In 1966, she worked on Daisies as a costume designer and writer; this was her first screenplay with Věra Chytilová, a long time collaborator.
 She would work on two more films with Chytilová, Fruit of Paradise (1970) and Faunovo velmi pozdní odpoledne (1983).

 Krumbachová's next collaboration with Němec was on the film Martyrs of Love (1967) which was described as being "less political in nature" than A Report on the Party and the Guests and more "arbitrary and obscure in its details."
-In 1968, after the Prague Spring she worked on Fruit of Paradise, an avant garde adaptation of the Adam and Eve story, with Chytilová. in 1969, Krumbachová began to write The Murder of Mr.Devil with Němec; this would be the only film she would direct.
+In 1968, after the Prague Spring she worked on Fruit of Paradise, an avant garde adaptation of the Adam and Eve story, with Chytilová. in 1969, Krumbachová began to write The Murder of Mr. Devil with Němec; this would be the only film she would direct.